 Temperature and Humidity

 Chinese holly establishes and grows quickly in the USDA zones 7 to 9.
 In colder climates, the plant might need covering during the winter to help ensure it stays vibrant.
-It seems to tolerate high temperatures just fine, as well as a wide range of humidity levels.
+It tolerates high temperatures just fine, as well as a wide range of humidity levels, making it a good choice for southern gardens.

 Every late winter or early spring, feed plants a slow-release shrub and tree fertilizer.
 The iron and/or sulfur will promote constant greening.
 If leaves begin to yellow in mid to late summer, a second fertilization could be helpful.
 For the amount to use, follow the product label instructions.